 Einstein@Home is a World Year of Physics 2005 and an International Year of Astronomy 2009 project supported by the American Physical Society (APS) and by a number of international organizations.

-Einstein@Home volunteers have already discovered more than 70 new neutron stars, and we hope to find many more in the future.
+Einstein@Home volunteers have already discovered more than 90 new neutron stars, and we hope to find many more in the future.

-Our long-term goal is to make the first direct detections of gravitational-wave emission from spinning neutron stars.
+Our long-term goal is to make the first direct detection of gravitational-wave emission from spinning neutron stars.
 Gravitational waves were predicted by Albert Einstein in 1916, which have been directly detected in September 2015.
 This observations opened up a new window on the universe, and ushered in a new era in astronomy.

 As seen in Chapter 5 of Citizen Science by Caren Cooper.